cern-eos/eos/doc/quickstart.rst

 Quickstart Guide
 ===============================

 There are two easy ways to get an EOS instance installed.
-The first option is to use a dockerized demo installation, which installs either a standalone EOS storage system or scientific service bundle.
+The first option is to use a dockerized demo installation, which installs either a standalone EOS storage system or the scientific service bundle made of EOS, SWAN, CERNBox and CVMFS.

 .. toctree::
    :maxdepth: 2